Food Fight: Trump Administration Levels Tariffs On Mexican Tomatoes

 "To me, the tomato industry is a model child of what has happened with NAFTA and free trade," said Florida grower Tony DiMare, whose family is marking its 90th year in the business.
 The DiMare family used to raise 5,000 acres of winter tomatoes near Homestead, Fla.
 This year they grew less than 600.

 Florida growers have long complained that Mexico is unfairly subsidizing its tomato crop and otherwise taking advantage of the United States.
-But under a series of agreements dating back to 1996, the U.S. government chose not to pursue protectionist measures.
+But under a series of agreements dating to 1996, the U.S. government chose not to pursue protectionist measures.

 Now the Trump administration is changing course.
 The administration served notice in February that it would withdraw from the latest agreement on May 7, clearing the way for a 17.5% tariff on Mexican tomatoes.